 When a child arrives at The Home, he or she may be missing school credits or be behind academically.
 Our on-campus charter school helps address the needs of these children.
-The charter school is staffed with an Education Director, Behavior Intervention Coordinator, principal, five teachers and three instructional aides.
+The charter school is staffed with an Education Director, Behavior Intervention Coordinator, Academic Transition Coordinator, Associate Principal, four teachers and three instructional aides.
 The charter school allows for our kids to learn in a school setting that fits their individual needs and receive more personal attention.
 Though many of the children at The Home go to the charter school, we also have children enrolled in public schools within Austin Independent School District.

 The average student entering the University of Texas-University Charter School at The Settlement Home:

 - Is in CPS care and has been for a year or more;

 - Has been in a minimum of four schools in their lifetime;

 - Has been in a minimum of two schools within the current school year;